Accessibility Tools

 Compliance status

-This website is fully compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard due to the non-compliances and exemptions listed below.

 Content that’s not within the scope of the accessibility regulations

-The accessibility regulations don’t require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
+Many of our older PDFs do not meet accessibility standards.
+The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
+We do have plans to remove or replace some of the PDFs with more accessible content alternatives.
+Wherever possible, we avoid PDFs.
+Instead, we create content as structured web pages in HTML.

 From external websites